 In this article, I wanted to analyze some intriguing stuff regarding this shutter moment and some valid/interesting thoughts behind it.

-First and foremost element for me would be the Wh factor, as I call it.
-A series of questions has to be asked by your subconscious rather intentionally, such as why would you shoot this frame?
+The first and foremost element for me would be the Wh factor, as I call it.
+A series of questions have to be asked by your subconscious rather intentionally, such as why would you shoot this frame?
 What makes it so compelling for you to arrest your camera for the scene?
 Got a positive answer, then go for it.
-Art is more about self realization as they say it, these questions and truthful answers would bend and provoke that artist inside you to carefully press the shutter.
+Art is more about self-realization as they say it, these questions and truthful answers would bend and provoke that artist inside you to carefully press the shutter.